-Have you already seen the bustling metropolis of Bangkok, and have instead traveled north to Chiang Mai for a change of pace?
 Maybe you’re wondering what Chiang Mai tours you can do in this smaller, less frenetic sister city.
 The answer: a lot!
 You could spend two solid weeks in the Lanna capital without running out of things to do, and we’ll prove it to you.

-Visit elephants in a sanctuary, go fishing on a lake, encounter a Thai tribe, or soar over the treetops on a zipline… the list goes on!
+So, if have you already seen the bustling metropolis of Bangkok, consider traveling north to Chiang Mai for a change of pace.
 Whatever you fancy, this city is more than up to the task of keeping you busy and entertained.
-We’re listing a full inventory of Chiang Mai adventures and day trips below…
+We’re listing a full inventory of Chiang Mai adventures and day trips below.

 Discover the scenic charms of Chiang Mai’s countryside (e.g. foothills, markets, temple caves, etc.) as you bike along picturesque rural areas, learning about the local culture.

 Stand at the Golden Triangle, where the borders of Thailand, Burma (or Myanmar), and Laos intersect, and explore Chiang Rai’s awe-inspiring White Temple, the Wat Rong Khun.